Rural utility lines sag to close to the ground following an ice storm. Broken and Shorted Lines Cause Widespread Power Outages

 This is the time of year to service furnaces and home heating systems, put out holiday decorations, and look forward to that winter vacation at a warm sunny beach or a powder-covered ski slope

-Replace Old Batteries
+Replace Aging Batteries

 As the temperature drops, the chemical reactions within the battery that produce electric current take place at a lower rate than during warmer temperatures.
 The colder it gets, the slower the reactions.
-A battery near the end of it’s life or one that has seen above average use might not have all the energy it needs to start the engine during cold weather.
+A battery near the end of its life or one that has seen above average use might not have all the energy it needs to start the engine during cold weather.

-The battery will probably fail during a cold spell just when you need it most—a power outage during and ice storm at two o’clock in the morning is not the time to realize your battery can’t start the engine in cold winter weather.
+The battery will probably fail during a cold spell just when you need it most—a power outage during an ice storm at two o’clock in the morning is not the time to realize your battery can’t start the engine in cold winter weather.
 If your battery is near the end of its expected life, or if the controller tells you it is time to replace the battery, purchase a new, quality battery and have it installed.

 Change the Oil

+On some older generators, colder temperatures may require a lower viscosity oil for easier starting.
+In the summer, a higher viscosity oil works well to lubricate the engine, but in the winter that oil might be too thick.
+Changing to a dual viscosity oil will provide easier starting.
 If the generator’s manufacturer allows or suggests, a dual viscosity synthetic oil may allow easier starting in the winter and still provide the required lubrication and protection in the summer.
 It’s important to check your owner’s manual or call the generator manufacturer before switching to a different oil viscosity.
-Never use an oil that isn’t recommended by the generator manufacturer.
+Never use an oil, either synthetic or non-synthetic, that isn’t recommended by the generator manufacturer.

 Change the oil filter every time you change the oil.
 Dirty oil doesn’t lubricate as well and a clogged oil filter reduces the flow of oil in the engine.
-Maintenance kits contain all the necessary filters and parts to keep your standby generator engine running.
+Maintenance kits contain all the filters and parts to keep your standby generator engine running.
 Keep a couple on hand to see you through an extended outage.

 Battery Warmers